zeroc-ice/ice-demos/cpp/Ice/uwp/hello/client/README.md

 ### SSL

-The Ice ssl transport for WinRT / UWP currently does not support client-side authentication.
+The Ice ssl transport for UWP currently does not support client-side authentication.
 In order to successfully connect with SSL, you need to edit the hello server configuration file (`config.server`) and uncomment the `IceSSL.VerifyPeer=0` property.

 If you run the hello client and server on different computers or devices, you also need to regenerate the server certificate to ensure the certificate common name is set to the IP address of the server.
 To regenerate the certificate, you can run the `makecerts.py` Python script from the `certs` directory at the top of this distribution.
 For example:

 ```bash